teochewthunder/xmas2021/README.md

 # Xmas 2021
-This is a tile-sliding gme written in VueJS.
+This is a tile-sliding game written in VueJS.
 The objective of the game is to rearrange the square tiles to assemble the correct picture.

 ## HTML
 For this, we need the following elements.